 I have made many keto bread recipes since I started eating low carb.
-And I've got to say - this almond flour bread is one of my favourites!
+And I've got to say - this keto almond bread is one of my favourites!
 It is such an easy recipe and requires only a few ingredients.

 I regularly use it as sandwich bread in lunch boxes.
 We love it with salmon and cream cheese, topped with smashed avocado and a poached egg or simply toasted with butter and sugar free strawberry jam.